zenobio93/seat-docs/docs/developer_guides/developer_installation.md

 !!! tips

-    1. If you need access the console of any container, access it via `docker exec seat-web sh` where `seat-web` is the name of the target container.
+    1. If you need access the console of any container, access it via `docker exec front sh` where `front` is the name of the target container.
-    2. You can execute `artisan` commands from outside of docker with `docker exec seat-web php artisan <command>`
+    2. You can execute `artisan` commands from outside of docker with `docker exec front php artisan <command>`

 ## Teach things by example